 Elections have a way of stressing us out.
-For example, 73 percent of Americans said they’re feeling anxious about the upcoming presidential election, according to a 2024 poll by the American Psychiatric Association.
+For example, 73 percent of Americans said they’re feeling anxious about the presidential election, according to a 2024 poll by the American Psychiatric Association.
 Other surveys show that election stress can spark lost sleep, shortened tempers, and obsessive thoughts.

 Even when voting ends, our stress doesn’t magically dissipate.
 We can still wake up upset and experience negative feelings for days, says Carla Marie Manly, Ph.D., a clinical psychologist and author of the book “Joy From Fear.”